jshirota/PreStorm/README.md

 ![code](/images/p21.png)

-The Service class provides the basic schema for the map service, so you can do general dynalic handling of data.
+The Service class provides the basic schema for the map service, so you can do general dynamic handling of data.

 ![code](/images/p22.png)

 Here's an example of binding features in an Windows Forms application.
 Notice if you edit any of the (editable) fields, IsDirty becomes true.
 This is because the mapped properties are automatically raising the PropertyChanged event.
 PreStorm uses this mechanism internally to keep track of which fields are changing.
 This way, we can send only the fields that changed during the update call.
-This also works well with WPF binding.
+This also works well with .NET UI binding mechanisms (i.e. WPF).

 ![code](/images/p23.png)